 “Becoming a data guru is partly a branding exercise for your brand to associate what you do with the science of marketing, more than the art,” Allen said.

 Bringing significant data to the surface can be a bit challenging with tidal waves of information constantly rolling in.
 Allen encouraged marketers to identify what data “makes the needle jump” and what courses of action marketers need to take to capitalize on insight.
 “Ultimately, attribution is the way to repeat a successful result,” Allen said.

 2) Learn, then document learning

-Testing is an area Alan says marketers definitely need to improve upon.
+Testing is an area Allen says marketers definitely need to improve upon.
 However, he says that following a three-step test, measure, and document process is vital when it comes to backing up decisions and blocking out “hippos” (or highest paid people's opinions).